 North Adams: Loan officer graduates from Stonier

 Kathryn Dubendorf Genova, a commercial loan officer at MountainOne Financial Partners, recently graduated from the American Bankers Association Stonier Graduate School of Banking at the University of Pennsylvania.
 Stonier is ABA’s national graduate school of banking, an intensive three-year program for bank executives.
 Students are from the United States and international banks of all sizes, as well as state and federal regulatory agencies and other financial services organizations.
 As a commercial loan officer, Dubendorf Genova is responsible for developing new business relationships and enhancing existing relationships.
-She holds a bachelor of arts degree in economics from Connecticut College.
-A graduate of the Berkshire Leadership Program, Dubendorf Genova lives in Williamstown with her husband, Matt, and their daughter.

 North Adams: Director joins Shires Media board